okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 Recently, the idea of microservices is to break down these large applications which allow for faster deployments.

 The main reason for microservices is to speed up development.
+Breaking things down into microservices allow you have many releases or few releases.